Map-A-Droid/MAD-ATV/personal_commands/README.md

-To use these MAD-ATV commands, copy them to your mad/personal_commands/ directory <br>
-Then go to madmin - jobs - reload existing jobs to make it active.
+Please go to https://github.com/Map-A-Droid/MAD_Personal_Commands for the jobs repo.